Linguistics and Human Brain: A Perspective of Computational Neuroscience: Computational Neuroscience Methods for Linguistics

 Researchers have extended lexical embeddings to larger linguistic units such as phrases, sentences, and discourses to represent complex structures numerically.
+This extension is directly related to the problem of semantic composition: how discrete lexical meanings are combined into structured representations of phrases and sentences.
+In model–brain alignment research, semantic composition is important because it provides a computationally tractable bridge between linguistic theories of combinatorial meaning and neural measurements of sentence-level comprehension.
 Existing approaches can be grouped into three types.
 The first uses simple arithmetic composition, typically averaging or summing constituent word vectors \cite{mitchell2010composition}.
 These methods are computationally efficient and were widely used in early sentence-level tasks.
 However, by treating words as independent units, they ignore word order, semantic roles, and syntactic structure.
 As a result, expressions with opposite meanings but identical vocabularies may receive similar representations, limiting semantic precision \cite{pagliardini2018unsupervised,cichy2019deep}.
 The second category employs structured composition methods, such as tensor product representations \cite{smolensky1990tensor}.
 These approaches combine word embeddings through tensor operations to encode syntactic and combinatorial relations explicitly, preserving hierarchical and relational information within linguistic structures.
 Although this framework offers principled structured representations, high-dimensional tensor operations significantly increase computational cost and limit large-scale applications \cite{mitchell2008vector,milajevs2014evaluating,clark2008compositional}.
 The third category includes task-driven dynamic representation methods that learn sentence encoders through supervised downstream tasks \cite{conneau2017supervised}.
 The assumption is that optimizing task performance encourages models to encode semantic and structural information automatically.
 However, empirical studies show that models often exploit superficial statistical patterns rather than genuine semantic structure, leading to reduced robustness and poor generalization under syntactic variation or domain shifts \cite{naik2018stress,belinkov2019analysis}.